 For a very different experience, consider a visit to Sun City north of Johannesburg, a unique, self-contained resort centre featuring everything from golf courses to casinos.
 From here one can take a hot air balloon ride over the Pilanesberg Game Reserve which offers game viewing that includes the Big Five, ideal for South African safaris.

 Kimberley, the City of Diamonds, came into existence with the diamond rush of the 1870s.
 It is the capital of the Northern Cape and is steeped in history and culture.
 It is now a modern city with malls, art galleries, restaurants and an active nightlife.

-Namaqualand is popular with visitors during the early springtime, when for a short period this normally arid region becomes covered with a kaleidoscope of colour during the flowering season.
-This is known as the Namaqualand daisy season, when orange and white daisies, as well as hundreds of other flowering specie, spring up.
+Namaqualand is popular with visitors during the early springtime when for a short period this normally arid region becomes covered with a kaleidoscope of colour during the flowering season.
+This is known as the Namaqualand daisy season, when orange and white daisies, as well as hundreds of other flowering species, spring up.

 Swaziland, although not strictly part of South Africa politically can easily be fitted into a visit to South Africa, It is very scenic and offers more wildlife viewing.
 Two attractions here are the Swazi Candle Factory located in Ezulwini Valley where you can buy beautifully waxed colorful animal figures in all sizes and the Ngwenya Glass Factory.
 Here you can find lots of glass works made on location.

 Other activities to consider during any stay on a South African vacation are whale watching which can be done around Cape Town, the town of Hermanus, possibly the best land-based place in the world, Cape Agulhas and Plettenburg Bay and also swimming with sharks while in a cage.
 The latter can be done just outside Cape Town along the Indian Ocean coast.